The Benefits of New Google Ads Features for Your Campaigns

 5. Removal of Accelerated Delivery

-Accelerated delivery was used when you wanted to show your ad as fast as possible for a certain amount of daily budget.
+Accelerated delivery used to serve as an option when you wanted to show your ad as fast as possible for a certain amount of daily budget.
 If your score for a given keyword was lagging, for example, accelerated delivery could function as a gas pedal of sorts—a way to get in front of prospects nonetheless.

 However, Google improved and made standard delivery more predictive.